 What are the symptoms of COVID-19?

-The most common symptoms of COVID-19 are fever, dry cough, and shortness of breath or difficulty breathing.
-Other symptoms can include tiredness, aches, runny nose, and sore throat and some people have experienced the loss of smell or taste, nausea or vomiting, or diarrhea.
+The most common symptoms of COVID-19 are fever or chills, cough, and shortness of breath or difficulty breathing.
+Other symptoms include tiredness, body aches, runny nose or congestion, sore throat, loss of smell or taste, nausea or vomiting, or diarrhea.

 How long does it take for COVID-19 symptoms to appear?